How to build a pricing engine for e-commerce promotions and offers

 - Support catalogs of several million SKUs.

-- Handle 10+ billion current and future prices.
+- Handle billions of current and future prices.

-- Support 10+ million current and future promotions and offers.
+- Support millions of current and future promotions and offers.

-- Scale horizontally to handle 10K+ transactions per second with 10ms latency in peak.
+- Scale horizontally to handle thousands of transactions per second with milliseconds latency in peak.

 Keeping in mind the requirements above, the conceptual architecture of the service becomes clear: